waveaccounting/ml-challenge-expenses/README.md

 - Install python 3 `brew install python3`
 - Install virtual environment `pip3 install virtualenv`
 - Create a virtual env `virtualenv venv` and activate it `source venv/bin/activate`
-- Do the following as apre-requisite for XGBoost
+- Do the following as a pre-requisite for XGBoost
 ```
 brew install gcc
 brew install gcc@5
 ```
 - Now install the packages in [requirements.txt](https://github.com/asif31iqbal/ml-challenge-expenses/blob/master/requirements.txt)

+- Download the pretrained vector `glove.6B.zip` from [here](https://nlp.stanford.edu/projects/glove/) and extract off the `glove.6B.100d` file into the working directory.

 At this point, you can run `jupter notebook` and run the notebooks interactively.
 You can also run the luigi solution by doing
 ```